TEN BEST Herbs for Easing Common Pains (Headache, Sore Muscles, Aching Joints, etc.)

 Where is it coming from?
 Are there lifestyle changes you can make to help alleviate the pain?
 Herbal medicine is all about supporting wellness and health, and for that, you need to think about causes---then take care of them.

-With that said, here are my favorite herbs to use when dealing with painful parts, especially my back.
+With that said, here are my favorite herbs to use when dealing with various pains in your body…for times when you just need some gentle relief:

 Willow Bark was the very first herb I ever experimented with as far as being a pain reliever.
 The reason Willow Bark works so well is because it contains a chemical, salicin, which goes to work quickly in your body to reduce the inflammatory response and calm painful spasms.

 Salicin is actually the chemical aspirin is made of, only these days, aspirin's salicin is created in a lab, I have heard, from petrochemical waste.
 Not the kind of thing I want in my bod, I can tell you.
-Using Willow Bark is so much better than OTC aspirin because clinical studies have found that aspirin has more negative side-effects than the natural willow.
+Using real Willow Bark in its whole form is so much better than OTC aspirin because clinical studies have found that aspirin has far more negative side-effects than the natural willow.
 Using herbs as God meant them to be used (in their entire form) is generally much easier on your body.

 People who are allergic to aspirin, taking blood-thinners, or are pregnant or nursing should be careful with Willow Bark and definitely consult with a medical doctor about the usage.
 Like with aspirin, Willow Bark is known to thin the blood, so it doesn't mix well with prescription blood thinners.